hashicorp/terraform-provider-aws/website/docs/d/s3control_multi_region_access_point.html.markdown

 The following arguments are supported:

-* `account_id` - (Optional) The AWS account ID of the S3 multi region access point.
+* `account_id` - (Optional) The AWS account ID of the S3 Multi-Region Access Point.
 Defaults to automatically determined account ID of the Terraform AWS provider.
 * `name` - (Required) The name of the Multi-Region Access Point.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

+* `alias` - The alias for the Multi-Region Access Point.
+* `arn` - Amazon Resource Name (ARN) of the Multi-Region Access Point.
 * `created_at` - Timestamp when the resource has been created.
-* `name` - Name of the S3 multi region access point.
+* `domain_name` - The DNS domain name of the S3 Multi-Region Access Point in the format _`alias`_.accesspoint.s3-global.amazonaws.com.
+For more information, see the documentation on [Multi-Region Access Point Requests](https://docs.aws.amazon.com/AmazonS3/latest/userguide/MultiRegionAccessPointRequests.html).
-* `public_access_block` - Public Access Block of the S3 multi region access point.
+* `public_access_block` - Public Access Block of the Multi-Region Access Point.
 Detailed below.
 * `regions` - A collection of the regions and buckets associated with the Multi-Region Access Point.
 * `status` - The current status of the Multi-Region Access Point.